strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 | List view | <ul><li>`actions`: sits between Filters and the cogs icon</li><li>`deleteModalAdditionalInfos()`: sits at the bottom of the modal displayed when deleting items</li></ul> |
 | Edit view | <ul><li>`information`: sits at the top right of the edit view</li><li>`right-links`: sits between "Configure the view" and "Edit" buttons</li></ul>                       |

-::: details Example: Creating a new injection zone and injecting it from a plugin to another one
+::: details Example: Creating a new injection zone and injecting it from a plugin to another one:

 ```jsx
 // Use the injection zone in a view